 The 3 surgical procedures typically recommended include:

 The inflamed bursa is removed in a procedure called a bursectomy.
 This may be done with a single open incision or arthroscopically (which requires 2 or 3 small incisions).

-Bursectomy.
-In a traditional bursectomy an incision is made at the shoulder and the troublesome bursa is removed.
-Some doctors perform arthroscopic bursectomies, which are thought to lower the risk of complications and shorten the healing period.
 After a bursa is removed, a new bursa may form in its place.
-A newly formed bursa is typically less prone to irritation and causing painful symptoms.
+The hope is that the newly formed bursa is less prone to irritation and causing painful symptoms.

-Tendon and muscle repair.
-When shoulder bursitis or impingement is caused by damage to a rotator cuff muscle or tendon, a surgical correction may be made.
+When shoulder bursitis or impingement is caused by damage to a rotator cuff muscle or tendon, a doctor may recommend surgery to correct the damage.
 For example, a torn tendon may be repaired and reattached to the humeral head.